Who invented the bicycle kick in soccer?

 Did Pele Invent The Bicycle kick?

-Today, millions of people still believe that Pele was the first player to ever execute a bicycle kick and therefore, invented it.
-But this assumption is not true.
+Millions still believe that Pele was the first player to execute a bicycle kick and therefore, invented it.
+But this assumption is not valid.
 In fact, Pele popularised and perfected the bicycle kick back in 1968 during a game between Brazil and Belgium.

 Executing a bicycle kick during a soccer game is totally legal and allowed.
 There is no law in the football association that prohibits that skill.
 Contrary, this move is so spectacular that fans would pay to see it.